 What big projects are you working on right now?

 Hudson is developing its downtown core for the second time in 11 years.
-The District at Downtown Hudson will expand on the success of First & Main.
+Downtown Phase II will expand on the success of First & Main.
 As a lead member of the project team for this effort, we are bringing in Class A office space, a hotel, and mixed-use residential buildings to complement our retail component in historic Downtown Hudson.

 In addition, I provide strategic oversight to our rapidly growing, City-owned, fiber-optic broadband business.
 Velocity Broadband is one of just three dozen municipal networks like this in the country!